[Click on the photos to make them larger]

 I hadn’t seen anything worth noting for months.
 Then my decision a few months earlier to put about 90 or more new hibiscus, which had never flowered before, despite some being years old, into new potting mix, in bigger bags, and with fertilizer several times in Spring, had its first outcome.
 And it was an interesting one indeed.
 I’d not seen this colour combination, in these shades, before.
 Older daughter Marian commented “Ketchup and Mustard”.
 Still thinking of food, eh?
 But, it’s apt, and original.

 Moorea Tropical Shadows: This is not new, and it’s been in the ground here for over 4 years.
 I put a few up for sale when I added my own selections to my website under new Nestlebrae hibiscus for sale.
 They sold almost immediately.
 Here’s a nice shot of a flower after rain.
 It’s in its second day, and the colours from the dramatic first opening have faded, as they do.
 Still a very nice garden subject.
+Later: unfortunately, very unfortunately, my plant died, and I no longer have this one.

 Nothing much notable appeared for the first time in the past couple of months.
 But March has been better.
 This new one is called ‘Orange Jessica’, borrowed from the names of each parent.
 Vibrant orange, and with a nice centre too.